mission

 need

-The quality of the libraries in correctional facilities is generally poor.
 Without access to the internet, books are one of the only places to turn for incarcerated people who wish to learn, imagine, study or grow.
-Friends and loved ones on the outside are not allowed to send books directly to people in prison; instead, they must be ordered from an online retailer.
-Few incarcerated people have loved ones with the resources to purchase and send books at full retail price.
+However, most prisons and jails are book deserts.
+The quality of prison libraries, when they exist at all, is generally poor.
+Lack of staffing and restrictive housing can also make libraries inaccessible to many or most of the people housed in a facility.
+Friends and loved ones on the outside are not allowed to send books directly to people in prison; instead, they must be ordered from an approved vendor.
+Few incarcerated people have loved ones with the resources to purchase and send books from commercial vendors at full retail price.

 resources